ManiRajan1/Project_repositories/README.md

     └── test_report_example.html
 ```
 The folder data contains metadata created for this project.
 Ideally the data is expected to created by data collectors (E.g. REST API calls) on specific time intervals such that the infrastructure is not overloaded and criticallity of the data.

-The folder project utilities includes the logic necessary to create a report

 The report template has the jinja2 template of the resultant html and an example of the report [Download](https://github.com/ManiRajan1/Project_repositories/blob/PM_Rest_API_handler/report_templates/test_report_example.html)